INTERNATIONAL LUNAR OBSERVATORY ASSOCIATION, 5 MISSION UPDATE:

-ILOA is preparing its precursor science education payload for integration on a pioneering commercial Moon lander later this year, while also continuing to advance more robust observatories for future long-term astronomy, science and exploration missions.
+ILOA is preparing its ILO-X precursor science education payload for integration on Intuitive Machines Nova-C lander later this year, while also continuing to advance more robust ILO-1, ILO-2 observatories for future long-term astronomy, science and exploration missions.
 As humanity prepares to establish itself as a multi-world species by planning settlements on the Moon, led by commercial enterprise and various International Space Agencies.
 Along with conducting astrophysical, other observations and communications from the Moon, ILOA will help catalyze Human Lunar build-out at the Moon South Pole.

 ILOA is facilitating an international effort with major and emerging space powers, companies, science and educational institutions, teachers, students and the general public to advance galaxy awareness / galacticity by expanding the frontiers of astronomy, exploration, enterprise and education to the South Pole of the Moon -- a goal as exciting and enriching as humans on Mars or trillion dollar asteroids, and much closer in time and space.